Haggis' defense eyes accuser's emails at rape lawsuit trial

 NEW YORK (AP) — Filmmaker Paul Haggis’ defense sought Friday to undermine the credibility of a publicist who accused him of rape, with his attorneys suggesting a whiff of romantic interest in communications that his accuser says were just professionally friendly gestures.

-Cross-examining Haleigh Breest at the trial of her rape lawsuit, defense attorney Priya Chaudhry asked about her definition of flirtation, her emails regarding Haggis, even her penchant for exclamation points and signing emails with a warm “xx” or similar.
+Cross-examining Haleigh Breest at the trial of her rape lawsuit, defense attorney Priya Chaudhry also challenged the accuser’s account of feeling trapped during the 2013 encounter in Haggis’ apartment.

+Breest says the screenwriter-director forced her into oral sex and intercourse after pressing her to have a drink at his apartment.
+They had run into each other at a movie premiere where she was working and he was a VIP guest.

+Breest characterized the exchange as a “touchpoint email” meant to maintain contact on her employer’s behalf.

+Chaudhry referred to another email, from Breest to her boss, in which Breest enthused about seeing Haggis on the guest list for the screening on the night she ended up going to his apartment.

-And the attorney asked whether Breest would flirt only with men to whom she was attracted.
+His lawyer drilled down on Breest’s tone, her penchant for signing messages with a warm “xx” or the like, and even her use of exclamation points.
+And Chaudhry asked whether Breest would flirt only with men to whom she was attracted.

 “For the most part,” Breest said.
 “I think that on occasion, I’ve probably flirted with people where there’s no romantic interest, possibly.”

-Breest has testified that she didn’t flirt with and had no romantic feelings toward Haggis, and that she unequivocally told him as much when she agreed to a drink in his apartment after a 2013 movie premiere.
-She was working at the event, where the Oscar-winning “Crash” and “Million Dollar Baby” screenwriter was a VIP guest.
+Breest testified Thursday that she didn’t flirt with and had no romantic feelings toward Haggis, and that she unequivocally told him as much when she agreed to a nightcap at his apartment.

-She claims that he forced her to perform oral sex and raped her inside the apartment.
-Haggis says that what happened between them was consensual.

-His attorney scrutinized Breest’s drinking — she acknowledged she was “a bit drunk” that night but didn’t tell Haggis so — and the publicist’s prior interactions with the filmmaker.
+“Just so you know, I’m not spending the night,” she told him, according to her testimony.

+Breest testified that she felt obliged to accept Haggis’ offer of a drink and deflected his initial attempts to kiss her but stayed to try to avoid alienating an important person in her industry.
+She told jurors she was “absolutely paralyzed and terrified” when she said the assault escalated.

 The Associated Press generally doesn’t identify people who say they have been sexually assaulted unless they come forward publicly, as Breest has done.